crenteriam/crenteriam.github.oi/training/dynamic-documents/software-markdoc.md

 ### What is Markdoc?

-[Markdoc](https://github.com/haghish/markdoc) is a "literate programming" package, which is a fancy way to say it's a tool for creating dynamic documents within the Do-File Editor.
+[Markdoc](https://github.com/haghish/markdoc) is marketed as a "literate programming" package, which is a fancy way to say it's a tool for creating dynamic documents within the Do-File Editor.
 Markdoc expands the functionality of the Do-File Editor, making it a text formatting editor capable of producing markup-based documents (e.g., html, pdf or Word).

-Markdoc is primarily based in two markup languages, Latex and Markdown.
+Markdoc uses `pandoc` to render the contents stored in the Log File (extension `.scml`) into Markdown, Latex or HTML markup languages (extensions `.md`, `.tex`, and `html`).
+When we are writing into the Do-File, however, we will interweave Latex and Stata programming.
+In other words, we will have a bilingual Do-File.
+Through a combination of Markdoc commands (that we will review below), we will use both languages in the same file to produce the dynamic document.
+The only rules are (Quite obvious): (1) we cannot speak both languages in the same programming line, and (2) we must instruct Stata to switch between Stata and Latex languages by using Markdoc commands.

+In the next subsections, we will first review how to install markdoc in Stata.
+Then, we will review hoe to use Markdoc in Stata.

 ### Installing Markdoc